hellooben/designer/eval/README.md

 - Array definition: `var list[1, 2, 3, 4, 5, 10]!`, `var list[]!`, `var list["hi", "hello"]!`; all items in the array must be of the same type
 - Function definition: `method MMM(?arguments?) {?block?}!`, where `MMM` is the name of the function being defined
 - Function calls: `MMM(?arguments?)!`, where `MMM` is the name of the function being called
-- If statements, For loops, and While loops all end with an '!'
+- If statements, For loops, and While loops all end with an '!' after the final closing brace
 <br>

 #### There are Built-In functions: